gradleupdate/knotx-server-http/common/placeholders/README.md

     }
     ```

+`PlaceholdersResolver` provides two methods for performing substitution: `resolve` which performs a direct substitution, and `resolveAndEncode` which also performs encoding.

-All placeholders are always substituted with encoded values according to the RFC standard.
+When calling `resolveAndEncode`, all placeholders are substituted with encoded values according to the RFC standard.
 However, there are two exceptions:
 - Space character is substituted by `%20` instead of `+`.
 - Slash character `/` remains as it is.